zarbanio/subgraph/README.md

 Why does the raw subgraph data not match app.aave.com?

- - aToken and debtToken balances are continuously increasing.
+ - astToken and debtToken balances are continuously increasing.
 The subgraph provides a snapshot of the balance at the time of indexing (not querying), which means fields affected by interest such as `totalLiquidity`, `availableLiquidity`, and `totalCurrentVariableDebt` will need to be formatted to get real-time values
  - All rates (liquidityRate, variableBorrowRate, stableBorrowRate) are expressed as *APR* with RAY units (10**27).
 To convert to the APY percentage as shown on the Aave frontend: `supplyAPY = (((1  +  ((liquidityRate / 10**27) /  31536000))  ^  31536000)  -  1) * 100`. [`formatReserves`](https://github.com/aave/aave-utilities/#formatReserves) will perform this calculation for you.

 </details>